JerAguilon/C-Levenberg-Marquardt-Solver/README.md

-# C-Levenberg-Marquardt-Solver
+# Malloc-Free-Levenberg-Marquardt

 This is a malloc-free Levenberg-Marquardt optimizer for nonlinear least squares regression.
 It comes with a demonstration fitting an arbitrary nonlinear function.

 # Dependencies